Last update: 18 Jan 2021 5:44pm

 I live with someone who’s in quarantine.
 Do I need to quarantine too?

-If the person you live with who is in quarantine is well (ie does not have coronavirus or symptoms of coronavirus), you are not required to quarantine.
+If the person you live with who is in quarantine is well (i.e. does not have COVID-19 or symptoms of COVID-19), you are not required to quarantine.

-Remember, it is important that the person who is in quarantine remains in quarantine for the duration of the 14 day period.
-You may offer them support, where possible, such as bringing them essential goods or providing them meals to minimise the possibility of contact in shared spaces.
+Remember, it is important that the person who is in quarantine remains in quarantine for the full amount of time they are directed to stay in quarantine, even if they feel well.
+Support them, where possible, for example provide-them meals in their room to minimise the possibility of contact in shared spaces.

-Travellers quarantining at their residence will be contacted by Public Health Services directly and offered COVID-19 testing on day 12 of their quarantine period.
+Travellers quarantining at a suitable premise will be contacted on day 10 by Public Health Services and offered COVID-19 testing on day 12 of their quarantine period.
 If you develop any symptoms, you can request testing at any time by contacting the Public Health Hotline on 1800 671 738.
 Read more about COVID-19 testing.